 Energy Drink Packaging of the Future

 Brands will continue to push the envelope into both can and bottle packaging design.
-But innovations may extend beyond how a product looks and the consumer experiences it.
+However, innovations may extend beyond the product’s appearance andย the consumer’s experience with it.
 Can design will include unique shapes and textures with 3d effects.
 Brands may solve problems such as energy drinks warming up to room temperature (gross!).

 The packaging trend toward natural ingredients has not yet reached the mass market.
 Will this happen in the future?
-It is unknown, but we welcome the opportunity to perform package design testing that starts this conversation.
+Although the details are unknown, we welcome the opportunity to conduct package design testing that will initiate this conversation.

 How G Fuel Captured a Wider Audience